The Making of Teehan+Lax

 I was in San Francisco trying to convince the West Coast office of Modem that they should move work to Toronto.
 The Canadian dollar was depressed at the time, and staff costs were lower than San Francisco.
 I was making a last ditch attempt to pitch my creative team as a near shore resource.
 I hated it, but this was survival.
 I was en route to New York City where I would make the same pitch 24 hours later to the East Coast office.
 I was spared the indignity.

-Geoff Teehan had a boutique shop in the mid-to-late nineties doing Flash work.
-He started doing some work for Modem, and joined on full time in 1999.
+Geoff Teehan and I met in early 1999.
+At the time he had a small shop doing Flash work.
+He started doing some work for Modem, and joined on full time later in 1999.
+We worked together for 3 years at Modem forming a creative partnership.
 Like all successful creative partnerships, we filled out each other's shortcomings.
 His design skills complemented my conceptual skills.
 He could put on the screen what I was thinking.

 In the summer of 2002, unemployed and asking “what next?”, Geoff and I started discussing working together.
 We had originally thought we could go to an agency as a creative team, so we lined up interviews individually and went to find jobs.
 We would regroup on Geoff’s back deck with a beer and debrief on our interviews.